wongsyrone/transocks-wong/README.md

 ## Other Tips

-DNSMasq can be used to add resolved ip address.
+DNSMasq can be used to add resolved ip address to the appropriate IPset.
 ```
 # /etc/dnsmasq.conf
 ipset=/<domain>/setmefree,setmefree6
 ```

-Use two IPset, one for IPv4, the other one for IPv6, to support both.
+Use two IPset, one for IPv4, the other one for IPv6, to enable us to redirect IPv4/IPv6 traffic simultaneously based on the matching result.
 ```
 ## /etc/firewall.user(OpenWrt)
+# This file is interpreted as shell script.
 # drop old one
 ipset -! destroy setmefree
 ipset -! destroy setmefree6